WeSpeakEnglish/ANTIRTOS/README.md

 F2.pull();
 }
 ```
-Or to delay some time?
-Utilize some function like:
+Or to delay for some time?
+Utilize a function like:
 ```cpp
 void DelayOnF1(uint64_t delay){
  uint64_t targetTime = delay + millis();